School Science Lessons

 Phytophthora infestans, parasite of potato, Phytophthora cinnamomi, causes forest diebacks

-Allomyces arbuscula, Hypochytriomycota Division
+Allomyces arbuscula Hypochytriomycota Division

 Have one anterior flagellum, chytrids.

-9.4 Blue-green algae, Cyanophyta Division
+9.4 Blue-green algae, Cyanobacteria

 16.3.5.2.6 Phycobilin, phycocyanin, phycoerythrin, Cyanobacteria, Rhodophyta